Skip to main content

 Offering alternative accommodation

 If you have another available property, you could offer this to your tenant.
-But you’re not legally required to provide alternative accommodation, unless your tenancy agreement says otherwise.
+The law does not require you to provide alternative accommodation.
+But, you must do so if your tenancy agreement has a clause saying you will in this situation.

-You cannot continue to charge rent for the property if you have asked your tenants to leave temporarily.
+You cannot continue to charge rent if you have asked your tenants to leave temporarily.

 If your tenants refuse to leave